rozx/recaptcha-wp/readme.txt

 == Frequently Asked Questions ==

-Q: Where can you find settings of thie plugin?
+Q: Where can I find the settings of thie plugin?

 A: It's under the Settings -> Discussion menu

 == Screenshots ==

-1. '/assets/screenshot1.png'
+1. /assets/screenshot1.png

 == Changelog ==

+= 0.23=
++Added non-member only recaptcha.

 = 0.2 =